José Manuel Aira: Coaching career

 Aira retired in 2011, being immediately named manager of his last club Racing.
-He was subsequently in charge of Real Murcia and Albacete Balompié, leading the latter in their promotion to the second tier in 2017.
+He was subsequently in charge of Real Murcia CF and Albacete Balompié, leading the latter in their promotion to the second tier in 2017.
 He was dismissed on 2 October that year, with the team second from bottom.

 On 13 March 2018, Aira moved abroad for the first time to NK Rudeš of Croatia, who had also had compatriot Iñaki Alonso in charge at the start of the season.
 His time there was brief, as by 23 May he was in charge of FC Sochaux-Montbéliard of France's Ligue 2.
 Having won one of nine games with the side in 18th on 25 November, he was sacked.

 Aira took over at Cultural y Deportiva Leonesa on 18 December 2018 until the end of the third-division campaign, with an extra year in the case of promotion.
 They eventually missed the playoffs and his contract expired, though a deal on the same terms was agreed the following 20 June.

 On 3 August 2020, Aira signed a one-year deal to manage Marbella FC also in division three.
 He was relieved of his duties the following 23 March, having failed in his goal of bringing the team to promotion, instead landing them in the new Segunda División RFEF.

 Aira was hired by UCAM Murcia CF on 21 March 2022, replacing Salva Ballesta at a side facing relegation from the Primera División RFEF.
 Having won once in the remaining 11 fixtures, his services were not retained and he moved on to Deportivo Alavés B in June.

+On 10 November 2024, after 11 games without a win to kickstart the fourth-tier campaign, Aira was fired.
+He went abroad again in September 2025, being appointed at Liga Portugal 2 club F.C.
+Penafiel.